How to grow sunflowers

 - Support tall sunflowers with stakes as they grow.

-- Water regularly during dry periods, especially the tall varieties, as it’s difficult for them to recover if they are allowed to dry out and wilt.
+- Water regularly during dry periods, especially the tall varieties, as it’s difficult for them to recover if they dry out and wilt.

 - Watch out for slugs and snails which will devour young seedlings.
-Protect containers with copper tape, or scatter wildlife-friendly slug pellets.
+Protect potted plants with copper tape or scatter snail and slug pellets.

 - In late autumn, pull up the plants and compost them.